Guide for the work to ensure everyone knows how to approach it and offer benchmark on the quality of the data

 *** For Serbia you can also check this working document (in English, but with Serbian context and data).

 - Additional questions are also compatible with the previous ones: What would make living in [your country] better today?
 What makes you feel safe or unsafe in these times of lockdown ?
 Do you agree with the measures taken by your government?

-- Each language contributors will upload their stories (using a maximum 2 Step process and guideline)
+- Each language journalist/contributors will upload their stories (using a maximum 2 Step process and guideline)

 - Ethnographic draft reports by Amelia and team